NuttyTrains/NuttyTrains.github.io/README.md

 The NT advent calendar countdown is now live!
 The CSVs have been tidied up and some videos added.
 All write-ups pre-Xi 4 are now complete, with Xi 4 and Koppa 8 on the horizon.
 Sampi 7, Digamma 2 and Koppa 9 are still WIP.
 Various Aleph write-ups also may be coming.
 Quite frankly, we are both dying at the moment, so serious progress probably will not be made until Christmas.
+### v.1305: 'NT Santa Tracker 2.0'
+Phase 2 of the NT Santa Tracker is now live!
+More stops will come later, along with Santa (hopefully).
+The Advent Calendar is on its way, Koppa 8 is almost complete, and some Alephs have been completed too.
+Numerous adventures are about to imminently be ticked off when the Advent Calendar videos go live next week:
+<a href="https://www.youtube.com/playlist?list=PL_j-qqG4iXvqASbvqtkY5Zbx-wg7ydTT4">stay tuned!</a>